traten/Foosball/README.md

  To download if your Raspberry Pi does not have pigpio (most should come preinstalled) follow [these steps](http://abyz.me.uk/rpi/pigpio/download.html)

  ### Running the program:
- Running the program requies that the pigpio deamon is running, to do this type `sudo pigpiod` this will start the pigpio deamon.
-You are now able to run your program.
+Running the program requies that the pigpio deamon is running, to do this, type `sudo pigpiod` You are now able to run your program.